chew-z/Lacida/README.md

 Review encrypt2iPhone.py and fill in the gaps (device name) if you need.

+I have made simple Automator service that encrypts and sends selected file.
+Simple.

 [1] Lacida was a name of Polish reverse engineered copy of German Enigma encryption device built in 1933 and used for decrypting Enigma messages until 1939.
 Name is a short of colonel Langer, lieutenat Ciężki and engineer Danilewicz.